 Applying to use the Symbol is simple.
 Just download further information and the application form here.
-Once approved, the trademarked logo can be used on all your organisation’s publicity materials for the next 12 months.
+Applications are reviewed quarterly.
+Our next deadline for applications is 30th September 2023.
+Once approved, the trademarked logo can be used on all your organisation’s publicity materials for the next two years.

-Examples include organisations whose strategies contain organisational sustainability goals; boards forming sub-committees on the topic; teams developing criteria for prioritising funding applications and projects creating exit strategies for their work.
+Examples include organisations whose strategies contain organisational sustainability goals; boards forming sub-committees on the topic; senior managers creating lateral leadership opportunities, teams developing criteria for prioritising funding applications and projects creating exit strategies for their work.

 The Symbol Holders